Foundstone/rastrea2r/README.md

 triage: Collects triage information from the endpoint ** Windows only

-web-hist: Collects and parses browsing history for all users in the system (ie, firefox, chrome and opera). ** Windows only __NEW
+web-hist: Collects and parses browsing history for all users in the system (ie, firefox, chrome and opera). ** Windows only NEW!

-prefetch: Collects and parses prefetch folder from the endpoint ** Windows only __NEW
+prefetch: Collects and parses prefetch folder from the endpoint ** Windows only NEW!

 ** Notes